 Before we discuss short puts in more depth, let’s take a moment to explore put options more generally.
 Options contracts – both puts and calls – provide traders with the opportunity to profit from stock movements in the market.
 Purchasing options makes it unnecessary for traders to immediately enter an outright position in the underlying stock itself.
 Instead, the trader makes a limited investment in the purchase of an option, only looking to enter the market outright – through the exercise of the purchased option contract – if and when the stock’s price moves in his favor.

 Some traders employ complex trading strategies that combine buying and/or selling put and call options with different dates of expiration and different strike prices, with the aim of earning a measured profit with minimal risk and minimal outlays of cash.

 For the put buyer, the option is valuable if the price of the underlying stock dips below the strike price before the expiration of the option.
-The option holder already paid the seller a specified price, known as the premium, for the options contract, hoping that the asset’s price falls.
-The holder can then activate, or exercise, the put option, selling short the specified number of underlying stock shares for the strike price at a time when the strike price is higher than the current market price, thus earning a profit.
+The option holder has paid the seller a specified price, known as the premium, for the options contract..
+The holder can then activate, or exercise, the put option, selling the specified number of underlying stock shares at the strike price at a time when the strike price is higher than the current market price, thus earning a profit.

-The put option seller, for obvious reasons, sells the option with the belief that the underlying asset’s price will remain above the strike price until the option expires.
-It makes the put option of no value to the holder and with no reason to exercise it.
+The put option seller sells the option with the belief that the underlying asset’s price will remain above the strike price until the option expires.
+It makes the put option to have no value as the holder and with no reason to exercise it.
 The seller then pockets the premium as pure profit, without the need to deliver shares to the option buyer.

 Note: With American-style options, the option buyer may exercise their option on any trading day prior to the option’s expiration date.
 European-style options, in contrast, only allow the option holder to exercise their option on the designated expiration date.
 Thus, American-style options offer the option buyer more flexibility, whereas European style options tilt things in favor of the option seller.